enderger/TOS2-Auto-Crossout/README.md

 ## NOTES
 - This mod can be fooled by enchanters.
 Keep a close eye: if you see something which doesn't add up you may have one on your hands!
-- This mod does not (yet) cross out your role in the list

 ## BUILDING
 This project can be built in one of 2 ways: